emu-russia/breaks/BreakingNESWiki_DeepL/6502/context_control.md

 ## PHI2 Pullup

-On the left side is a small circuit for the PHI2 pull-up:
+On the left side is a small circuit to pull up PHI2 (which is used by a lot of cutoff transistors, so it must be quite powerful):

 ![phi2_pullup_tran](/BreakingNESWiki/imgstore/phi2_pullup_tran.jpg)

+It doesn't carry any logical meaning, but it looks cool.